skx/foth/part4/README.md

   * Once we hit `;` we add this new word to the dictionary of known-words
 * [main.go](main.go) just reads STDIN, line by line, and passes to the evaluator

+**NOTE**: As a consequence of storing numbers inside the definition of the word, prefixed by the `-1` marker, we've had to change the word-array to be an array of `float64` values - not integers.

 ## More Details